 Try to Stay Positive

 In this meeting your boss will in all likelihood ask you why you are leaving.
 Even if you have have a long list of frustrations and disappointments, try to keep a cool head and focus on the positive reasons for your departure and don’t rock the boat too much.
-It’s better to emphasise the new opportunities and possibilities for growth which your new job offers.
+It’s better to emphasize the new opportunities and possibilities for growth which your new job offers.

-Leaving a job can already be an emotionally charged thing, especially if your heart hasn’t been in your job for the past few months.
+Leaving a job can already be an emotionally charged thing, especially if your heart hasn’t been in your role for the past few months.
 Nevertheless, try to control yourself and don’t vent your dissatisfaction in front of your boss or colleagues.
 Even if you have many reasons to be upset, it’s better in the long run not to upset the apple cart.

-A change of job often means new challenges and opportunities and if you can leave your old job with grace, it will help your career in the long run.
+A change of job often means new challenges and opportunities, and if you can leave your old job with grace, it will help your career in the long run.
 So take a deep breath and go in with a cool head.